 We keep your personal data secure at all times using both physical and technical measures.
 Where appropriate, we also take measures such as anonymisation and pseudonymisation to ensure data cannot be used to identify you and/or encryption to ensure that the data cannot be accessed without the right security accesses and codes.
 Student data is held in core student administrative systems, virtual learning environments and databases.
 Student data is also held locally by academic Faculties, and professional support services in email, network storage and paper files.
 Access to each system is limited to approved University staff members.

 Hard copies of personal information are kept in a secure location and personal data stored electronically is on our secure IT network whose servers are located within the EU.
 Where other organisations hold our student data (for example where a database is cloud-hosted), Newman only enters into agreements where that data is held on servers in the EU or in the US where the organisation is registered with the UK-US Privacy Shield.
-Where we engage third parties to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the GDPR and DPA 2018.
+We are changing our contracts to ensure they include standard contract clauses (SCCs) of a standard to ensure adequacy of transfer of personal data.
+Where we engage third parties to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the UK GDPR and DPA 2018.

 How long do you keep my personal data?